Chainski/GlobalAMSIBypass/README.md

 # Example Output

-# Notes
-- Intended Use: This script is designed for educational purposes, security research, and authorized red team engagements.
-Unauthorized use may violate applicable laws or policies.
-- Detection Avoidance: While this bypass avoids `Add-Type` and uses stealth techniques, modern EDR solutions may still detect memory patching or suspicious PowerShell activity.
-Use with caution and test in a controlled environment.
-- Windows Compatibility: Tested on Windows 10 and 11 with PowerShell 5.1 and 7.x.
-Some offsets or behaviors may vary across different Windows versions or patch levels.
-- Risks: Modifying memory in a running process carries inherent risks.
-Ensure you understand the implications before use.

 # References
 [PowerShell and the .NET AMSI Interface](https://s3cur3th1ssh1t.github.io/Powershell-and-the-.NET-AMSI-Interface)

 # License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/Chainski/GlobalAMSIBypass#GPL-3.0-1-ov-file) file for details.

+# Caution !
+- Intended Use: This script is designed for educational purposes, security research, and authorized red team engagements.
+Unauthorized use may violate applicable laws or policies.
+- Detection Avoidance: While this bypass avoids `Add-Type` and uses stealth techniques, modern EDR solutions may still detect memory patching or suspicious PowerShell activity.
+Use with caution and test in a controlled environment.